 You need a visa to visit Nepal.
 You can easily get a visa upon your arrival at the International airport in Nepal by paying USD $40 for a month and USD $90 for a 90-day period.

 After you choose an itinerary that suits you best, a small contract between you and Peace Nepal Treks ℗ Ltd shall be made and signed upon.

 Our guides do speak English but not very fluently because English is our third language for us.
 Some of the support staff do speak a little English while some do not understand the language at all.

 There are no restrictions on the size of a group.
 In the past, we have had groups of more than fifty.
 We provide the same services to an individual as well as a group.

 Every tea house has its own menu and you get to choose what you want on your plate.
 Usually, the menu consists of local delicacies.

 We are very concerned about the safety and security of both our clients and our staff.
 Our guides have experience in handling any situation and will look after you during the entire trek.

 During camping treks, an expert cook accompanies us and serves the best local dishes on our plates.

 Yes, we arrange both domestic and international flight tickets.

-Actually, we do not provide any of your personal equipments and climbing gear during your holiday here, but if you wish we can help hiring in Kathmandu.
+Actually, we do not provide any of your personal equipment and climbing gear during your holiday here, but if you wish we can help to hire in Kathmandu.